d2s/Documentation/_posts/2018-04-12-aRsyncGUIIntro.md

 ## Where to start?

 You can get up and running in just a few clicks.
-Open RsyncOSX and select the `Add` tab.
+Open aRsyncGUI and select the `Add` tab.
 ![](/images/RsyncOSX/master/intro/main1.png)
 In the `Add` tab, as an example, add the Documents catalog as source and the `/Volumes/backup/Documents` catalog as remote.
 This will setup a task to synchronize (backup) all content of the Documents to the attached `backup` volume in catalog `Documents`.
 Use drag and drop from Finder to add data.